t-minini/concert-database-backend/README.md

 ### Technologies Used

 - [NodeJS](https://nodejs.org/) This is a cross-platform runtime environment built on Chrome's V8 JavaScript engine used in running JavaScript codes on the server.
-It allows for installation and managing of dependencies and communication with databases.
+It allows for the installation and management of dependencies and communication with databases.
 - [ExpressJS](https://www.expresjs.org/) This is a NodeJS web application framework.
-- [MongoDB](https://www.mongodb.com/) This is a free open source NOSQL document database with scalability and flexibility.
+- [MongoDB](https://www.mongodb.com/) This is a free open-source NoSQL document database with scalability and flexibility.
 Data are stored in flexible JSON-like documents.
-- [Mongoose ODM](https://mongoosejs.com/) This makes it easy to write MongoDB validation by providing a straight-forward, schema-based solution to model to application data.
+- [Mongoose ODM](https://mongoosejs.com/) This makes it easy to write MongoDB validation by providing a straightforward, schema-based solution to model application data.

 ### Authors